google/WebFundamentals/src/content/en/updates/2019/03/chrome-74-deps-rems.md

 ## Deprecations

-Current deprecations are listed below. {% include "web/updates/_shared/deprecations.html" %}
+New deprecations for this version of Chrome are listed below. {% include "web/updates/_shared/deprecations.html" %}

 ### Deprecate drive-by downloads in sandboxed iframes